 Richard Armitage On Stage - Theatre Credits, Bio and Tickets

-Richard Armitage is a British actor best-known for his appearances on screen as well as many notable on stage roles, who is also preparing to take to the West End in Ian Rickson’s production of Conor McPherson’s version of Uncle Vanya from January 2020.
+Richard Armitage is a British actor best known for his appearances on screen as well as many notable on stage roles.

 Having studied in Coventry specialising in music and dance, Armitage’s career began after he joined the Nachtcircus in Budapest to earn his Equity card.
 When he returned to the UK, he worked as an assistant choreographer and performing in ensembles of shows such as 42nd Street, Annie Get Your Gun and Cats.